 If you or a loved one have been bitten by a dog, the first thing to do is get emergency aid.
 Your wound does not only need to be properly treated but you will also need to get the appropriate shots, in case of rabies.
 Once aid is on the way, then start collecting as much information as possible.
 It is crucial to record the name of the owner, and carefully organize all relevant information, from addresses to emails to phone numbers, not only of the owner but of the witnesses.

-In all cases for dog bite injuries, no matter how apparently “big” or “small” the wound, you must attempt to get as many photographs as possible.
+In all cases of dog bite injuries, no matter how apparently “big” or “small” the wound, you must attempt to get as many photographs as possible.
 Take photos of the bite and accompanying injuries, the exact scene where it took place, and even of the dog itself so the owner cannot claim a different dog attacked you.

 Once you have collected as much evidence from the scene as possible, immediately get in contact with our team at West Michigan Injury Lawyers, PC.
 Our dependable dog bite attorneys in Muskegon want to help you file a case so you can gain equitable damages for all the emotional, physical, and mental pain you have suffered.